BeyondRobotix/mavesp8266/README.md

 ### MavLink Protocol

 The MavESP8266 handles its own set of parameters and commands.
 Look at the [PARAMETERS](PARAMETERS.md) page for more information.

+### HTTP Protocol

+There are some preliminary URLs that can be used for checking the WiFi Bridge status as well as updating firmware and changing parameters.
+[You can find it here.](HTTP.md)